hydroper/ts4air/docs/typescript-internals.md

 Definitions inside `declare global` should be connected to their ActionScript global equivalents, with the _**only**_ exception of:

-- The `Embed` function.
-It is erased whenever found.
 - The `ByteArray` class.
 It is equivalent to `flash.utils.ByteArray`.

 Definitions other than `declare global` should have a suffix to not conflict with them.